 Rebalance Your Portfolio

 Averaging down means to buy more shares of a stock you like that has traded down.
 Then, you’ll have an average cost that is lower than your original purchase price.
-For example, if you were heavy into tech stocks in early October, you’ve likely taken a hit.
+For example, if you were heavy into airline stocks in early October, you’ve certainly taken a hit.
 If you buy stocks that have traded down now, you can get more shares at the current lower price, which is likely well below the recent highs.
 Averaging down is a good strategy for long-term stock holders, not necessarily for traders.

 Invest for the Santa Claus Rally

 One of the most famous seasonal trends in the stock market is the annual “Santa Claus Rally.”
 Whether due to the dearth of traders actually working at the end of the year, or just the overall optimistic feeling that the holidays bring, stocks tend to have a late-December-into-early-January rally, dubbed the “Santa Claus Rally.”
 Although only a short-term trend — and not one that is by any means guaranteed — it’s a pretty common phenomenon that you might be able to benefit from.